 The future is defined by the barriers we break.

-When Gia is not in school or running her business, shopping, traveling, and spending time with her family.
+When Gia is not being a student at the #1 HBCU or running her business, you can find her indulging in fashion and beauty.
 She is the oldest daughter of Trelles Delandro-Williams and Cornell Williams.
 She has two younger sisters, Mariah and Camryn, that look to Gia as their role model.
 Gia is most passionate about helping others to reach their full potential!
-Whether she is working with her younger siblings, students within her community, or her Spelman Sisters, the thing that drives Gia is knowing she has the opportunity to make an impact.
+Whether she is working with her younger siblings, scholars within her community, or her Spelman Sisters, the thing that drives Gia is knowing she has the opportunity to make an impact.